jbruns/curateur/IMPLEMENTATION_PLAN.md

 #### ROM Processing (Decision Table Driven)
 - Iterate ROMs discovered during scanning and map each to one of the table states (`full_scrape`, `media_only`, `skip`, `update_and_verify`)
 - Queue actions based on that state:
-  * `full_scrape` → API request + metadata + media downloads
+  * `full_scrape` → API request + metadata update + all media downloads
-  * `media_only` → reuse metadata, download only missing media types
+  * `media_only` → API request for media URLs + download missing media only + preserve existing metadata
-  * `skip` → no API calls or downloads
+  * `skip` → no API calls or downloads (all metadata and media already present)
+  * `update` → API request + hash verification + selective updates
 - `clean_mismatched_media: true` augments the `skip` path by deleting media files whose types are no longer enabled:
   ```
   Enabled: covers, screenshots, videos
   Present: covers, screenshots, videos, marquees, manuals
   Action: Delete marquees/ and manuals/ files for this game
-  Log: "✓ Cleaned 2 media types not in enabled list"
+  Log: "✓ Cleaned 2 media types not in enabled list (marquees, manuals)"
   ```
-- When the table outputs `media_only`, queue just the missing media types (no API call) and log counts, e.g. `"⟳ Downloading missing media (3/5 types present)"`
+- When the table outputs `media_only`, make API call to get media URLs but only download missing types and preserve existing gamelist metadata, e.g. `"⟳ Downloading missing media (2/5 types missing, metadata preserved)"`

 **Logging Examples**:
 ```